-$EL_y = Calculated emission level in year y (e.g., 2040)$

-- EL_x = Calculated emission level in year x (e.g., 2025)

-- Y{y} = The second target year

-- Y_v = The first target year
+EL_y = Calculated emission level in year y (e.g., 2040) EL_x = Calculated emission level in year x (e.g., 2025) Y_y = The second target year Y_y = The first target year

 If there are fewer time period data points for one action, the unique deltas used in the calculations are fewer.
 For example, if no inventory year is inserted for an action, or if the latest inventory year is equal to or smaller than the base year, a delta is calculated directly between the base year and first target year.

 For actions without a second target year and a first target year before 2050, the growth rate from the chosen scenario is applied to the emissions after the first target year (see Section 2.5.3).
+All deltas are calculated on the sheet Delta_calc, on the left-hand side.